 Later, we take a couple of buses to Colombo.
 What an introduction to Sri Lankan way of driving.
 Easy to understand why our guide book highly recommends avoiding taking buses.
-It’s kinda like a mix between Balinese and Thai traffic… but worse.
+It’s kinda like a mix of Balinese and Thai traffic… but worse.
 Add to that music blasting through the speakers and drivers honking non-stop, it’s quite hectic!

-Kandy, known as the “hills capital of Sri lanka, is a bit quieter even though we found it doesn’t really stand up to it’s reputation.
+Kandy, known as the “hills capital of Sri Lanka, is a bit quieter even though we found it doesn’t really stand up to its reputation.
 We couldn’t go for a walk around the lake without having tens of tuck-tuck drivers honking to get our attention or people trying to sell us something.

 Kandy is famous in the Buddhism world as it holds one of Buddha’s tooth in a temple.
 They only show it every seven years and well… we were 2 years early.

 We booked a tour to the cultural triangle as travelling by bus in this area seems really difficult.

 Btw, if you’re ever in Kandy, make sure you eat at the Kandyan Muslim Hotel.
 Their Kottu rotis and Kabul rotis are succulent!